lbain/lucybain/source/blog/2014/12-04-feature-detection-vs-inference.md

 }
 ```

 But oops!
-Someone looked at that code in Firefox which doesn't implement `applyElement` or `Text`!
+Someone looked at that code in Firefox which doesn’t implement `applyElement` or `Text`!
 They got an error :(

 So that’s the problem.
 Since you're not checking for the feature you're using you're more likely to have inconsistencies.
 Also, if in the future one of the browsers changes what they implement all your assumptions will be inacurate.